tlricherson/Data-Conversations/1-Data Stories.md

 ## Bunny trails ##
 Last year, we started building and sharing a new type of data wall in our district---one which was designed to encourage a broader conversation.
 Learn more about our [district data stories](https://www.tumwater.k12.wa.us/Page/7852).

+Stories can take many formats.
+Have you ever tried to imagine how a fish soup tastes whose recipe is based on publicly available local fishing data?
+Or what a pizza would be like if it was based on Helsinki’s population mix?
+[Data Cuisine](http://data-cuisine.net/), led by [Moritz Stefaner](https://twitter.com/moritz_stefaner), explores food as a means of data expression - or, if you like – edible diagrams.